bykovero/bykovero/README.md

 # About me
+---
+My name is Veronika Bykova and I'm currently a student at an austrian highschool.
 - 👋 Hi, I’m @bykovero
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...